shkiper325/BFC-9000/README.md

 - [ ] Optimizations!
 - [ ] Add Windows support (create test.bat, test on MinGW)
 - [ ] Add correctness check to translator (same amount of "[" and "]")
+- [ ] More tests on nested interpretators

 BFC-9000 ignores any symbols instead brainfuck symbols.
 Encoding is ASCII.